encresearch/publisher/README.md

 For a complete setup of four ADS1115 units with different address, connect as below:

 ![ADS1115 Wiring Diagram](./docs/images/wiring.png)

-In this example diagram, an Arduino board is being used.
-To setup this architecture in a Raspberry Pi 3, just connect it to the correct GPIO pins on the board.
 For more information about the Raspberry Pi GPIO, visit [here](https://www.raspberrypi.org/documentation/usage/gpio/).

 ## Dependencies and Setup
 The dependencies can be met either by cloning into the project and setting up a conda environment based on the ```environment.yml``` file, or by building the publisher container alongside a telegraf container using the ```docker-compose.yml``` file.